 Sign up HERE to receive periodic updates and to let us know you’re reading along with us!

-Deacon Ralph - In this chapter, Sri unfolds the Sacrament of Reconciliation and also looks at some of the common objections or obstacles folks have in frequenting this sacrament.
-With regards to faith, sometimes our eyes are blinded or, perhaps more accurately, we are not open to the grace God ...Read More
+In this chapter, Sri unfolds the Sacrament of Reconciliation and also looks at some of the common objections or obstacles folks have in frequenting this sacrament.
+With regards to faith, sometimes our eyes are blinded or, perhaps more accurately, we are not open to the grace God wishes to pour ...Read More

 Mary - Until reading this chapter, I wasn’t certain what was meant when a priest or deacon referred to ‘praying’ the Mass.
 Praying the Mass?
 How do we do that?
 Of course, I can understand that there are various prayers within the Mass that we recite or listen to, but ...Read More